jjdelorme/ContosoUniversity/README.md

 ```cmd
 dotnet run
 ```
-You see the following output, which shows the application listening on ports 5000 & 5001.
-If for some reason you can't use one of these ports, an easy alternative is to run `dotnet run -- --urls=http://localhost:3333` to run on port 3333 instead:
+You see the following output, which shows the application listening on ports 5000 & 5001:
 ```cmd
 info: Microsoft.Hosting.Lifetime[0]
       Now listening on: http://localhost:5000